The School Nurse’s Role in Mental Health

 Provide a Safe Haven

-Contributing to Overall Care Team
+Contributing to the Overall Care Team

-Checking in with teachers and counselors to see how the student is coping in the classroom and other situations is another piece of the puzzle involving school nurses and mental health care.
-This will help you to give vital feedback to parents and caregivers about the success of treatment.
-It can also help to uncover red flags so that alternate treatment or a different course of action can be taken to ensure the child is getting the care they need to have their healthiest life.
+Checking in with teachers and counselors to see how the student is coping in the classroom is another responsibility that school nurses have.
+It is important to help uncover any red flags so that a different course of action can be taken to ensure the child is getting the care they need to live their healthiest life.